Hiding Place (Tori Kelly album): Commercial performance

 Upon release, the album debuted atop the Billboard Top Gospel Albums chart and was the highest-selling gospel album of 2018, selling over 15,000 album-equivalent units in its first week.
 The album also topped Billboards Gospel Streaming Songs and Gospel Digital Song Sales charts.

 Promotion

 To promote the album, Kelly made many televised appearances.
 She performed "Never Alone" on The Late Late Show with James Corden along with Kirk Franklin and performed at the 49th GMA Dove Awards held on October 16, 2018.
 She began the Hiding Place tour two days later on October 18.
 She also performed "Questions" on Good Morning America.

 Singles

 On March 30, 2018, Kelly released the first single off the album titled, "Help Us to Love", featuring The HamilTones.
 The second single, "Never Alone", was released on August 24, following the announcement of its release a week before.
-A music video for the third and final single off the album, "Psalm 42", was released on September 7.
+A music video for the song "Psalm 42" was released on September 7.